rnikoopour/modular-synth-notes/make_noise_maths/sample_and_hold.md

 effect.

-It is worth noting that this isn't a real sample and hold as Channel 1 is continuously chaning.
+It is worth noting that this isn't a real sample and hold as Channel 1 is continuously changing.

 In this example only Channel 1 and Channel 2 are used.